 Distance learning is all about bringing education to you – wherever you are.
-With distance learning you don’t have to attend a physical campus to get your education.
+With distance learning, you don’t have to attend a physical campus to get your education.
 So, it doesn’t matter if you live in a big urban city, or if you live in a remote town that nobody has ever heard over.
 No matter where you are, you can study.

-Distance learning is also the ideal choice for people with other commitments – for example, if you have a full time job or if you have obligations that don’t allow you to attend classes at fixed hours, then distance learning is the way to go for you.
+It’s also the ideal choice for people with other commitments – for example, if you have a full time job or if you have obligations that don’t allow you to attend classes at fixed hours, then distance learning is the way to go for you.
 With most distance learning colleges, students can study whenever it best suits them.

 Due to the fact that distance learning does not take place at a physical campus, students can save a great deal of money in terms of transportation costs.
-Ask any campus-based student how much they spend every month to get to and from campus and you will soon realise that transport costs form a considerable component of the cost of education.
+Ask any campus-based student how much they spend every month to get to and from campus and you will soon realize that transport costs form a considerable component of the cost of education.

 Distance learning, it’s all about accessibility.